Boblo Island Abandoned Amusement Park

 Ontario’s Bois Blanc Island, frequently abbreviated as “Boblo Island” opened its amusement park in 1898.
 With whirling rides, organ music, and brightly glowing lights, it attracted thousands to the shores of the little island to revel in wholesome fun.

-For almost 100 years it was only accessible by ferry: The SS Ste.
-Clair brought passengers from Detroit while the SS Columbia departed from Amherstberg, and each boat could bring up to 2,500 passengers at a time.
+For almost 100 years it was only accessible by classic steam-powered riverboats: The SS Ste.
+Clair and SS Columbia brought passengers from Detroit, each boat could bring up to 2,500 visitors at a time.
+Smaller ferries brought visitors from nearby Amhertsberg, Ontario and Gibraltar, Michigan.

 The dance hall, financed by Henry Ford, was once the second largest in the world and capable of holding 5,000 dancers.
 It also featured one of the world’s largest orchestrions, an automated self-playing orchestra machine, which features 419 pipes and its very own percussion section.
 There were also big band nights, which drew “black and tans,” multiracial crowds of young people during the 1920s.